kroxylicious/kroxylicious/README.md

 # Kroxylicious

+Kroxylicious, the snappy open source proxy for Apache Kafka

 Kroxylicious is a Kafka protocol proxy, addressing use cases such as encryption, multi-tenancy and schema validation.

 <!-- TOC -->